lukedev45/qamp-2025/README.md

 # QAMP 2025 Cohort

-This is the official repository for the QAMP 2025 cohort (October - December 2025) where projects and checkpoints are documented throughout the program.
+This is the official repository for the QAMP 2025 cohort (October 2025 - January 2026) where projects and checkpoints are documented throughout the program.

 ## What is QAMP?